Traceable mixnets: Our construction

-Now we show how to extend the idea of signature-based set membership from Section \ref{sss:zkp-sm-single} to prove reverse set membership (first in the single prover case).
-First note that the Boneh-Boyen signatures used in the ZKP of set membership require messages to be in group $\Zq$.
-Therefore an approach that attempts to use Boneh-Boyen signatures on elements of the set of commitments for the reverse set membership proof would not work, because commitments are members of $\Gone$.
-Recall, however, from Section \ref{sss:sig-committed-value} that the BBS+ signature scheme \citep{bbsplussig} allows one to present a commitment $\gamma = g_1^vh_1^r$ along with NIZK $\rho_{\gamma}:=\nizkpk{v,r}{\gamma=g_1^vh_1^r}$ to the signer and obtain a BBS+ signature on the value $v$, without leaking $v$ to the signer.
+Now we show how to extend this idea to prove reverse set membership.
+Note that the BB signatures used above require messages to be in group $\Zq$.
+Since commitments are members of $\Gone$, one cannot use BB signatures to sign members of the set $\Phi$ of commitments for the reverse set membership proof.
+Recall, however, that the BBS+ signature scheme \citep{bbsplus-sig} lets one present a commitment $\gamma = g_1^vh_1^r$ along with $\rho_{\gamma}:=\nizkpk{v,r}{\gamma=g_1^vh_1^r}$ to the signer and obtain a BBS+ signature on the value $v$, without leaking $v$ to the signer.
 We exploit this property for the reverse set membership proof.